 How Long Should the Johnston Canyon Hike Take?

-If you decide to hike to the Upper Falls, expect the hike to Johnston Canyon to take you between 2-3 hours.
-If you are hiking Johnston Canyon in the winter, it may take you a bit longer as the trail is icy and slippery, microspikes are highly recommended in the winter months.
+If you decide to hike to the Upper Falls, expect the hike to Johnston Canyon to take 2-3 hours round trip.
+If you are hiking Johnston Canyon in the winter, it may take longer as the trail is often icy and slippery.
+Microspikes are highly recommended in the winter months.

 What Season Should You Hike to Johnston Canyon?